Chapter 3—In the Desert

-“Before you recruited him, Uncle Phil was Special Ops, and then NSA,” Amy finally said, her voice almost normal.
+“You recruited Uncle Phil right out of high school,” Amy finally said, her voice almost normal.
 “He supervised every major SHIELD operation.
 Nobody knew more than he did, except you.”

 She looked up at Fury.
 “He did a lot more than babysit the Avengers, so don’t insult him like that.
 And as for your people skills, sir?
 Your social graces might be a little rusty, but I’d give you a solid ‘B’ in manipulation.”